Living on Muskegon Lake: What You Actually Need to Know

 The Boat Size Advantage

-Unlike Bear Lake, where boat size is limited by the Bear Lake channel bridge, Muskegon Lake has no such restriction.
+Unlike Bear Lake North Muskegon, where boat size is limited by the Bear Lake channel bridge, Muskegon Lake has no such restriction.
 You can walk down to your beach, step into any size boat, and head out to Lake Michigan or connected waterways including Whitehall, Pentwater, Mona Lake, and Grand Haven.
 This open access is a genuine lifestyle advantage - whether you're running out for an hour on the lake or planning a longer trip to neighboring communities.

 The channel connection means you're never truly isolated.
 You can leave your dock in the morning and be in Lake Michigan within minutes, or head north toward Whitehall and Pentwater for a day trip.
-The flexibility this offers is something Bear Lake residents can't match without navigating the channel bridge restrictions.
+The flexibility this offers is something Bear Lake North Muskegon residents can't match without navigating the channel bridge restrictions.

 Ferry Connection